-- Log on to the Container Service console.
+- Log on to the ACK console.

 - In the left-side navigation pane, click Clusters.

-- Use kubectl on Cloud Shell in the ACK console to manage ACK clusters.

-Note When you open Cloud Shell, the system automatically loads the kubeconfig file of the cluster.
-You can use kubectl commands to manage the cluster.
+- Use kubectl on Cloud Shell in the ACK console to manage ACK clusters.Note When you open Cloud Shell, Cloud Shell automatically reads the kubeconfig file of the cluster.
+Then, you can use kubectl to manage the cluster.